nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 <!--@@author ivanchongzhien-->
 # Developer Guide

-**GULIO (Get Ur Life In Order)** is a desktop app that provides a single consolidated and personalised workspace for NUS SOC students to organize their modules.
-It is optimized for use via a Command Line Interface (CLI) which SOC students will be familiar with typing in, instead of a Graphical User Interface (GUI).
+**GULIO (Get Ur Life In Order)** is a desktop app that provides a single consolidated and personalised workspace for NUS SoC students to organize their modules.
+It is optimized for use via a Command Line Interface (CLI) which SoC students will be familiar with typing in, instead of a Graphical User Interface (GUI).

 This guide is for developers looking to modify GULIO.
 For users of GULIO, please refer to the User Guide [here](UserGuide.md).